 Yields and food security

 With these practices, the family has harvested remarkably, even during the dry seasons.
-In 2015-16, the worst El Niño on record, they harvested 2 tonnes of maize, despite the severe drought, while other households barely got anything from their fields.
-In good years, like the last cropping season, the family harvests 3.5 to 4 tonnes of maize from their entire field, three times more than their annual family food needs of approximately 1.3 tonnes.
+In 2015-16, the worst El Niño on record, they harvested 2 tons of maize, despite the severe drought, while other households barely got anything from their fields.
+In good years, like the last cropping season, the family harvests 3.5 to 4 tons of maize from their entire field, three times more than their annual family food needs of approximately 1.3 tons.
 The additional cowpea yields of both grain and leaves provide protein-rich complementary food, which improves the family’s nutrition.
 To share some of these benefits with their community, the Maravire family donates up to 10% of their produce to poor elderly households in their village.

 However, the new farming practices did not come without challenges.

 “In the early days of the project, the ripper tine was not simple to use because we could not get the right depth to put manure and the maize seeds,” said Joseph Maravire.

 They found a solution by making rip lines around October or November, applying manure at the onset of the rains, ripping again and placing the seed to mix with the manure.

 Fall armyworm was another devastating challenge for their plot, as was the case around Zimbabwe.
 Like other farmers in Zimbabwe, the Maravires had access to pesticides, but the caterpillar showed some resistance to one type of pesticide.
 Maravire expressed interest in learning biological control options to reduce the pest’s spread.

 Scaling climate smart technologies beyond the Maravire homestead